pchagas72/pchagas72/README.md

 ### Welcome to my github profile

 #### Whoami?
-- 17 years old CS student from Brazil
+- 17 years old CS student from Brazil.
-- Linux enjoyer 🐧 (btw I use Gentoo)
+- Linux lover and gentoo user.
-- Languages: English, portuguese and spanglish
+- Languages: English, portuguese and spanglish.
-- Trying to create a <a href='https://chaguw.neocities.org/'>website</a>
+- Trying to create a <a href='https://chaguw.neocities.org/'>website.</a>
-- Learning: French, Quantum Computing
+- Learning: French, Quantum Computing.

 <br>